 The bigger platform shift has been to mobile – with ubiquitous mid- to high-bandwidth data coverage (important) and the social shift to a reliance on smartphones and an expectation of integrated information.
 Customers are expecting / demanding a different kind of communication from their suppliers – how we inform and educate them (data rich and transparent – and subject to the crowd), transact with them (seamless, cashless, and secure) and support them (prescient, effortless, and timely).

-Link to Digital Strategy
+Link to Digital Business

 - Internal Operations: The transaction systems that fuel the core processes of Make to Ship are wonderful sources of rich data about your customers.
 Who is buying – specifically, who is placing the order?
 What is our performance record with them – are we on time or chronically late?
 What is the buying history (and patterns) of these customers?
 And how profitable are they – worth the expense required to keep serving them?
 That last one gets to the idea that some customers are better than others – or, certainly more profitable than others.
-And if that is what is important for your organization’s long term health?
+And if that is what is important for your organization’s long-term health?
 Well, it’s a helpful thing to know.

 - Products and Services: Another rich source of data to get a clearer picture of your customers.
 Where exactly are they using your product?
 How often?
 And are your products and services delivering the value promised?
 These touch points between you and your customers can be tracked, studied, and analyzed for those all-important customer insights, to help understand the value you bring, the problem you solve – and the future innovations you can bring to those same customers.

-- Leveraging Information: You probably see the pattern here – the components of your Great Digital Strategy are extending the ecosystem of information, building a rich and detailed picture of your customers, their needs, demands, and their experience with your product and your team.
+- Leveraging Information: You probably see the pattern here – the components of your Great Digital Business are extending the ecosystem of information, building a rich and detailed picture of your customers, their needs, demands, and their experience with your product and your team.
 An important part of any company’s mission will be their relationships with customers; leveraging the information gathered around these customers will generate tremendous value – if done correctly.

 The Value in Tight Connections

 Your customers are the life blood of your organization, and the best companies are radically focused on a great customer experience.
-As your customer base – really, the entire world – shifts to a digital, mobile mindset, maybe Customer Relationships is the natural place to start talking Digital Strategy.
+As your customer base – really, the entire world – shifts to a digital, mobile mindset, maybe Customer Relationships is the natural place to start talking Digital Business.